vippsas/vipps-epayment-api/faq.md

 ## Can payments be "mixed and matched" between the eCom API and the ePayment API?

-Yes, to a certain extent: If the payments were initiated with the [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/) it's possible to  captured, cancel, etc. using the ePayment API.
+Yes, to a certain extent.
+If the payments are initiated with the [eCom API](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/) it's possible to  captured, cancel, etc. using the ePayment API.